Are Reference Checks Really Necessary?

 Taking a Gamble

 The same is true with hiring new employees.
 You take a risk whether you check references or not.
-Good or bad reviews based on past interactions cannot honestly predict current behavior, because people are dynamic creatures, and a bit crazy.
-Unfortunately, reference checks will not rule out the crazy and could actually work against a good, solid job candidate.
+Good or bad reviews based on past interactions cannot honestly predict current behavior, because people are dynamic and unpredictable creatures.
+Unfortunately, reference checks will not rule out the insane or the murderous, and could actually work against a good, solid job candidate.

 COPYRIGHT & PERMISSION TERMS FOR SHARING THIS CONTENT